CASLT FSL Research Exchange

 Welcome and Introductions

-Join us for a warm welcome and introductions, setting the tone for an enriching exchange of ideas.
+A warm welcome and introductions will help us set the tone for an enriching exchange of ideas.

-Delve into each theme with a distinguished presenter who will share their insights and make connections to relevant research and experiences to push our thinking beyond the “usual” questions/issues linked to the theme.
-Our featured presenters bring significant wisdom and experience from extensive work in FSL/L2 education.
+Delve into this theme with a distinguished presenter who will share their insights and make connections to relevant research and experiences.
+Our goal is to push our thinking beyond the “usual” questions/issues linked to the theme.
+Our featured presenters bring significant wisdom and experience from extensive work in FSL/L+ education.